Van Taylor: Military service

 In Iraq, Taylor was assigned to the Marine Corps' Company C, 4th Reconnaissance Battalion and fought with 2nd Force Reconnaissance Company.
 As a captain, Taylor led missions in advance of Task Force Tarawa during Operation Iraqi Freedom, which detected and defeated several Fedayeen ambushes.
 He also participated in a casualty evacuation of 31 wounded Marines, transporting them safely to medical treatment.

 Taylor's military decorations include the Navy Commendation Medal with "V", the Combat Action Ribbon, and the Presidential Unit Citation.
 Taylor left the Marine Corps Reserve as a major.

+Early political career

 2006 campaign for U.S. House

-In 2005 and 2006, Taylor ran for Texas's 17th congressional district in the U.S. House of Representatives.
+In 2005 and 2006, Taylor ran for Texas's 17th congressional district in the United States House of Representatives.
 He won the Republican primary with 54.03% of the vote.
 With 40.31% of the vote in the general election, he lost to incumbent Democrat Chet Edwards.

 Texas House of Representatives

 2010 campaign

 On December 2, 2009, Taylor announced his candidacy for the District 66 Texas State House seat.
 Plano city council member Mabrie Jackson had already resigned from the council to enter the House race.
 On November 30, 2009, incumbent representative Brian McCall announced that he would not run for reelection.
 Observers speculated that McCall had told Jackson that he would step down so that she could get a head start in the campaign.
 McCall also endorsed Jackson as his successor.

 The candidates in the March 2 Republican primary were Wayne Richards, Jackson, and Taylor.
 While Jackson earned the largest number of votes (41%) in the primary, she was shy of the 50% plus one vote required to win the nomination outright.
 Richards promptly endorsed Taylor, who then defeated Jackson in the April run-off election.
 McCall left the House seat early, and Taylor was sworn into office on April 20, 2010, by Collin County Judge Keith Self.